Indian Sex Ratio 2024

 Sex ratio refers to the proportion of males to females in a population.
 It can be categorized into four distinct types, each representing a different stage of human development:

-1. Primary Sex Ratio (PSR): This ratio reflects the proportion of males to females at the time of conception.
+1. Primary Sex Ratio (PSR): This ratio reflects the proportion of males to females at conception.
 It encompasses all pregnancies, including those that may result in abortion, miscarriage, or stillbirth.

 2. Secondary Sex Ratio (SSR): Often referred to as the “natural sex ratio,” this ratio is determined at birth.
 Historically, most populations exhibit a slightly higher proportion of male births.